In this section

 Infants born at

 <30 weeks gestation have an immature epidermis and stratum corneum and are at an increased risk of transepidermal water loss (TEWL).
 The use of environmental humidity assists to reduce TEWL and in turn supports temperature regulation, fluid and electrolyte management and skin integrity.
+Prolonged use of high humidity has been shown to delay maturation of the stratum corneum and increase the incidence of TEWL.
+Therefore, use of environmental humidity outside these criteria should be discussed with the Consultant and/or specialties ie. Dermatology.

 The aim of this guideline is to provide all clinical staff with the criteria, settings and weaning regime required for the provision of environmental humidity for preterm infants.
-Correct management of environmental humidity assists to improve skin integrity, thermoregulation and fluid and electrolyte balance.

 Skin-to-Skin Care for the Newborn

-Environmental humidity for premature neonates evidence table
+View the Environmental humidity for premature neonates evidence table

 Please remember to